Capopato/study-group/README.md

 You're going to build a very very simple car.
 This car has an engine, a gas tank, a key, four wheels, a brake and gas pedals.

-The car can only move if the key is turned on
+The car can only move if the key is turned on.
-For every second the gas pedal is pressed then 1 unit of gas is burned from the tank The car can not move when there is no gasoline
+For every second the gas pedal is pressed then 1 unit of gas is burned from the tank.
+The car can not move when there is no gasoline.
-The car stops when the brake is pressed down and no gasoline is consumed The car can not move without its 4 wheels
+The car stops when the brake is pressed down and no gasoline is consumed.
+The car can not move without its 4 wheels.
 This car also has

 a brand